ayushlodha7/Personalized_Education_AI/readme.md

 ### Inference with the Fine-Tuned Model

-After fine-tuning, the `inference_of_tuned_model.py` script is used to generate inferences from the model.
-It serves as the querying interface that receives educational prompts and outputs the model's generated responses, thereby providing real-time educational assistance.
+After fine-tuning, the `inference_of_tuned_model.py` script generates inferences from the model.
+It serves as the querying interface that receives educational prompts and outputs the model's generated responses, providing real-time educational assistance.

 ## API Endpoints